Comments Encouraged

 Anyone else struggling with yet to be answered prayer?
 I have been praying about something for 2.5 years; I have sought the Lord’s will over and over again and feel sure it is His will.
 In addition, I have sought Christian counsel; these people have prayed and come to the same conclusion.
 Now I’m being tempted to give up the prayers = the thoughts come that it will never happen, prayer has been a waste of my time, etc. It seems as if Satan is having a heyday with my mind and, to be honest, sometimes the thoughts seem quite convincing.
 Thoughts appreciated.

-2. Donna Larkosh Says:
+2. Donna Larkosh says:

 HAPPY ARE YOU POOR